 Making Homemade Pizza Dough and Sauce

 Many people love pizza.
 It is easy and versatile.
+You can either order a box from a localĀ pizzeria or make your own at home.
 In addition to being yummy, pizzas are fun to make, which makes it a great activity for the family.
 Have a house full of the neighbor kids?
 No problem.
 Let them make their own personal pizza.

 Some prefer the store bought pizza crust, which is a little pricey, but it is a no fail way to go.
 While others may reach for the refrigerated pizza dough, I enjoy making my own.